Flemingo Duty Free flourishes at Colombo Bandaranaike Airport

+SRI LANKA.
 Flemingo Duty Free has got off to a strong start at Colombo Bandaranaike International Airport since the November 2011 opening, according to CEO PK Thimmayya.

-by The Moodie Report, Flemingo shared the spoils in a duty free tender with the long-time (and previously solitary) incumbent, Autogrill Lanka (formerly Orient Lanka).
+As first revealed by The Moodie Report, Flemingo shared the spoils in a duty free tender with the long-time (and previously solitary) incumbent, Autogrill Lanka (formerly Orient Lanka).

 Speaking to The Moodie Report at the airport yesterday, Thimmayya said the retailer hopes to record first full-year sales of around US$30 million.
 Around 40% of revenue is being generated from the 2,600sq ft Arrivals shop with the bigger (3,000sq ft) Departures store accounting for about 60%.

 “Sri Lanka is growing as a tourist destination,” he said.
 “The traffic has been growing almost +40% year-over-year.
 The spend per passenger has been changing as the quality of the traffic is improving.